 3. Reviewing Your Work

-Keep a constant lookout for your mission statement goals and how the business is against them.
+Keep constantly looking for your mission statement goals and how the business is against them.
 The progress of your business will be in adhering to the mission statement goals.
-It can be used as a sort of measurement to check on the growth of your business and organization.
+It can be used as a measurement to check on the growth of your business and organization.